cra-cerp/CERPVariableManagement/README.md

 ## To generate codebook workbooks, you will need the following:
 * completed variable workbook
-* downloaded variable dictionary from Qualtrics
+* downloaded data dictionary from SPSS

 Refer to the `scripts` folder for documentation of how to make a codebook workbook.